UNPAID LABOR® is a term used to describe the slave’s contribution to America

 colleges and universities.

-All Americans are invited to join the national movement to promote A New Approach to Race
+All Americans are invited to join the national movement to promote A New Approach to Race in America

 The movement’s symbol is a single black stripe in the American flag.
 The symbol says how important the Contribution was and is to America.